Creampelt/portfolio-website/src/content/main/playlists.md

 "Without music, life would be a mistake." :notes:
 <br>- Friedrich Nietzsche

+# 🛼:woman_singer:

+- 🛼 Hella Good - No Doubt
+- :one: #1 Crush - Garbage
+- :broken_heart: Heart of Glass - Blondie
+- :cloud_rain: Only Happy When It Rains - Garbage
+- :woman: Just A Girl - No Doubt
+- :bikini: Summerboy - Lady Gaga
+- ❤️‍🔥 Linger - The Cranberries
+- 👄 I Like It I Like It - Moses Sumney, Hayley Williams
+- 🪘 Genius of Love - Tom Tom Club
+- :house: This Must Be The Place (Naive Melody) - Talking Heads
+- ✌️ Hand in My Pocket - Alanis Morissette
+- 🤲 I Can't Be With You - The Cranberries
+- :bathtub: Bathwater - No Doubt
+- 🕷️ Spiderwebs - No Doubt
+- 💥 Ironic - Alanis Morissette
+- 🌬️ Sunday Morning - No Doubt
+- 💃 Rapture - Blondie
+- :sleeping: Dreams - The Cranberries

+# :beach::coconut:

+- :coconut: Kokomo - The Beach Boys
+- ❤️‍🩹 Little Lies - Fleetwood Mac
+- 🌊 The Tide Is High - Blondie
+- ☺️ Underneath It All - No Doubt
+- 🦬 Buffalo Soldier - Bob Marley & The Wailers
+- ☘️ Smokin' Love - Stick Figure, Collie Buddz
+- :radio: Doin' Time - Sublime
+- ⚡️ Gypsy - Fleetwood Mac
+- 🎷 You Can Call Me Al - Paul Simon
+- 🪩 I Wanna Dance With Somebody - Whitney Houston
+- 🧼 No Scrubs - TLC
+- 💸 Rich Girl - Daryl Hall & John Oates
+- 🚬 What I Got - Sublime

 # :trumpet::violin:

 - :trumpet: Ladyfingers - Herb Alpert & the Tijuana Brass